Ryushe/mangamaker/notes.md

     - have volumes chapts closer to how they work (allowing for more accurate progress)
     - could have close() close all tmp
         - since tmp can make multiple tmps under the same instance

+- mangamaker:
+    - make meta option use new covers/or old covers

 # done
 - include all info about the file in metadata